chess2022/PNW_Hiking/readme.md

 - [X] More troubleshooting since I guarantee there will be something wonky that needs updating

 Tuesday (Day 7):
+- [X] Figure out how to filter results
 - [X] Frantically finish up anything not yet completed
 - [X] More frantic finish up and wondering why I had to make my project so difficult